so-w-on/so-w-on.github.io/_posts/2024-01-01-Anatomy of a Box Writeup.md

 Once in the webpage, check all pages and look for webpages that are of interest: a login page, a file submission page, some known web-building block (wordpress, joomla, Spring boot and actuators...)

 ### Login Page
-The first step is to look for credentials in source code, if none are found look for default credentials online, otherwise use burp to bruteforce for default credentials.
+The first step is to look for credentials in source code and maybe try to use an SQL injection by trying the payload `‘ or 1=1 — -`.Otherwise use `burp` to bruteforce for default credentials.

 If the website is based on a known ticket management system, a content management system or similar, look online for possible default credentials and try them, or for possible past vulnerable versions.